 Once you have an idea of the kinds of careers and work environments that interest you and you have developed your professional skills, it’s time to refine your job application materials, strategize about your job search, and start applying.
 Our Job Search Preparation workshops, combined with drop-ins and individual coaching sessions, with help you to make a lasting, positive impression on prospective employers.

-For more information on events in the Graduate School, visit the calendar.
+For all events in the Graduate School, visit the calendar.

 - Big Interview